-- Injection of a small amount of a protein found in blood (albumin) tagged with a small amount of radioactivity in the skin around the nipple.
+1. Injection of a small amount of a protein found in blood (albumin) tagged with a small amount of radioactivity in the skin around the nipple.
 This will usually be done the day before the operation or sometimes on the morning of the operation.
 This radioactive protein will follow the same lymphatics (drainage system) as tumour cells and lodge in the same nodes.
+You may also have a scan of your breast taken.
+Usually, these scans are done the day before surgery, or a few hours before surgery on the same day.
 The total amount of radiation exposure is only equivalent to two mammograms so it is quite safe.
 By using a scan (gamma camera) these radioactive nodes can be recognised.

 As the radioactive protein is retained in the sentinel nodes for about 24 hours, during surgery the surgeon can trace the small amount of radioactivity in the sentinel nodes by using a gamma probe.
 This is a handheld penlight-size device connected to a machine which displays the counted radioactivity.
-In this way the radioactive sentinel nodes can be identified and removed. - 2.
-During the operation when you are asleep under anaesthetic, the surgeon will also inject a blue dye in the skin over the tumour.
-Lymphatics from the tumour site will be stained blue and can be followed into the blue sentinel lymph nodes.
-It can result in blue colouring of the skin which may still be seen a year or more later.
-Rarely, in approximately 1 in 100 patients, it can give rise to an allergic reaction.
-Usually this responds to simple treatments.
+In this way the radioactive sentinel nodes can be identified and removed.